Benign Underfitting of Stochastic Gradient Descent: SGD with vs without replacement

 where the inequality follows from \cref{lem:star_aerm}.
 Now, by a direct computation we have $\sum_{t=1}^n \b[B]{1 - \frac{t-1}{n}} = \frac{n + 1}{2}$, which motivates setting $\wbar w \eqq \frac{2}{n+1} \sum_{t=1}^n \frac{n-t+1}{n} w_t$.
 By convexity of $F$, \cref{eq:iidtrain_1}, and the standard regret analysis of gradient descent \citep[e.g., ][]{hazan2019introduction} we now have

-where the last inequality follows by our choice of $\eta=\frac{D}{G\sqrt n}$. \end{proof} Evidently, the averaging scheme dictated by \cref{thm:wrsgd_population_ub} does little to hurt the empirical risk convergence guarantee, which follows from the standard analysis with little modifications (for completeness we provide a formal statement and proof in \cref{sec:proof:wrsgd_std}).
+where the last inequality follows by our choice of $\eta=\frac{D}{G\sqrt n}$. \end{proof} Evidently, the averaging scheme dictated by \cref{thm:wrsgd_population_ub} does little to hurt the empirical risk convergence guarantee, which follows from the standard analysis with little modifications (for completeness we provide a formal statement and proof in \cref{sec:proof:wrsgd_std_ub}).
 Combined with \cref{lem:star_aerm}, this immediately implies a generalization gap upper bound for with-replacement SGD.
-Notably, this shows with-replacement SGD provides for an example of a (natural) algorithm in the SCO learning setup that is not even stable on-average, but nonetheless has a well bounded generalization gap. \begin{corollary} For any distribution $\Z$ and loss function $f\colon W \times Z \to \R$ convex and Lipschitz in the first argument, running SGD with step size and averaging as specified in \cref{thm:wrsgd_population_ub} ensures
+Notably, this shows with-replacement SGD provides for an example of a (natural) algorithm in the SCO learning setup that is not even stable on-average, but nonetheless has a well bounded generalization gap.
+We refer the reader to the discussion in \cref{sec:stability} for more details.